akshayyeluri/freeCell/README.md

 	the cycles once initially, and update with each move.

-Ok that’s all, thank you so much for reading through this and grading my assignment,
+Ok that’s all, thank you so much for reading through this,

 Yours truly,
 Akshay